-Death Valley National Park Hiking 6 Day Self-Guided
+Death Valley N.P.
+Hiking Tour – 6 Day Self-Guided

 5 nights lodging reservations with breakfast, recommendations for dinner and lunch, tour maps with written directions and GPS coordinates, driving directions; T-shirt, narratives about the area, 24x7 phone support on tour

 Las Vegas, NV

 TOUR DATES CAN BE SELECTED SEPTEMBER THROUGH APRIL

 Arrive at: McCarran International Airport, Las Vegas, NV

 Optional Add-ons: Pre and Post Tour Lodging Arrangements

 Not included: Flight to Las Vegas, car rental

 Death Valley National Park has an instantaneous emotional impact on everyone who sees it.
 That initial view from Zabriskie Point across the vastness of the valley floor to the distant Panamint Peaks rising from the valley clad in an unmistakable mantle of snow is unlike anything that you have ever experienced in a hiking trip.